 Get Around

 By taxi.
-There are two types of cabs: green ones (expensive tourist cabs) and yellow ones (much cheaper and the price depends on the number of persons in the cab.
+There are two types of cabs: green ones (expensive tourist cabs) and yellow ones (much cheaper and the price depends on the number of people in the cab.
 They are used mainly by locals, and in many tourist areas they are prohibited from picking up tourists).

 There are also official tourist guides that will arrange transportation and guide you.
 They offer a good service and you will get to travel in a small group (usually 1 to 6 persons).
 Beware that there are false official guides, so always meet them at their offices, around tourist resorts.
-Four Wheel Drive Adventure is very popular tours visiting schools, country homes, and distilleries.
+Four Wheel Drive Adventure is a very popular tours visiting schools, country homes, and distilleries.

 STAY SAFE

-Gambian military have an unfavourable view of Brits (sometimes white people in general) and can be extremely racist.
+The Gambian military has an unfavourable view of Brits (sometimes white people in general) and can be extremely racist.
 Expect it especially at border crossings as you will almost always be asked to pay to have your passport stamped and receive more than a few insults aimed at not only your country but also yourself when you refuse to pay.
-As always, do NOT pay any bribes as you’re only making the problem worse, not just for tourists but the locals that are already struggling to fight the rampant corruption.
+As always, do NOT pay any bribes as you’re only making the problem worse, not just for tourists but the locals who are already struggling to fight the rampant corruption.
 Absolutely do not mention calling an embassy as this will only enrage them and start another string of abuse, as your embassy has no control over them and they hate the thought of it.
-If you’ve made friends with a Gambian they might possibly be able to help but as The Gambia is seen as one of the most repressive countries in Africa, they may be putting themselves at risk of punishment – so don’t get annoyed if you’re not assisted.
+If you’ve made friends with a Gambian they might be able to help but as The Gambia is seen as one of the most repressive countries in Africa, they may be putting themselves at risk of punishment – so don’t get annoyed if you’re not assisted.

 Scams also exist in which marijuana is offered to tourists or they are invited to come smoke in a home, only to find police waiting for a hefty bribe.
 The Gambia is a great holiday destination but just keep your guard up at all times.

 When swimming, be aware that the currents in the Atlantic waters can be strong.
-Always look out for flags on the tourist beaches indicating the level of danger on a red — yellow — green scale.
+Always look out for flags on the tourist beaches indicating the level of danger on a red—yellow—green scale.

 Be careful about your political opinions, as such critical opinions against the government are considered a crime.